 Though some teams found themselves at the bottom of the standings throughout the entirety of the 2018 season, only the Shanghai Dragons pulled off the heartbreaking 0-40 record.
 This made them the first (and only team) to go winless throughout an entire season.

 The New York Excelsior would go onto win both the Stage Two and Stage Three Finals against the Philadelphia Fusion and Boston Uprising.
 They were the only team to make it to the finals of each stage, winning two and losing two.
-They dominated the competition all year and earned the best record in the league at 34-6.
-Their very own Sung-hyeon “JJoNak” Bang took home MVP honors for the season for his outstanding flex-support play, making him the first MVP of the league.
+They dominated the competition all year.
+This earned them the best record in the league at 34-6.
+Their very own Sung-hyeon “JJoNak” Bang took home MVP honors for the season, making him the first MVP of the league.

 Despite their dominance all season, the Excelsior found themselves coming up short of the Grand Finals.
 They were on the receiving end of an upset defeat by the Philadelphia Fusion in the semi-finals of the season playoffs.
 The Stage One Champions – London Spitfire went on to beat the Philadelphia Fusion in the Grand Finals and hoisted the trophy along with $1 million in winnings.
 The Grand Finals was broadcasted to the world on Twitch, Disney XD and ESPN.
 Joon-yeong “Profit” Park took home Grand Finals MVP honors and the Spitfire cemented their legacy as the first Grand Finals champion in OWL history.